2 The Basics II: Accidentals and Beats

 Scott Joplin’s familiar melody from “The Entertainer” uses a variety of subdivision groupings (Example 2.7.3).
 He combines eighth notes and sixteenth notes in three different ways, and also uses the basic subdivision of four sixteenth notes, the beat of the quarter note, and two beats of the half note.
 Ignore the ties (small curved lines) in this example.

-Notice how the notes are spaced out in Example 2.7.3.
+Notice how the notes are spaced in Example 2.7.3.
 There is more space after an eighth note and even more space after a quarter note.
-In addition, sixteenth notes are evenly spaced apart.
-It is important that you write rhythm visually as it occurs aurally.
+Additionally, sixteenth notes are evenly spaced apart.
+It is essential to write rhythm visually as it sounds.

 Example 2.7.4.
 Writing rhythm

-- Example 2.7.4C: By writing the sixteenth note so close to the dotted eighth note, it gives the appearance that the dotted eighth note is as short as a sixteenth note.
-In reality, the dotted eighth note is three times longer than a sixteenth note and the sixteenth note should be placed at the end of the measure (as in Example 2.7.4A).
+- Example 2.7.4C: Placing the sixteenth note too close to the dotted eighth note creates the illusion that the dotted eighth note is as short as a sixteenth.
+In reality, the dotted eighth note is three times longer than a sixteenth note, and the sixteenth note should be positioned at the end of the measure, as shown in Example 2.7.4A.

-- Example 2.7.4D: By writing the dotted eighth note so far from the sixteenth note, it gives the appearance that the sixteenth note is very long.
-In reality, the sixteenth note is extremely short and the dotted eighth note should be written right next to it to appear as it sounds (as in Example 2.7.4B).
+- Example 2.7.4D: Writing the dotted eighth note far from the sixteenth note makes it seem like the sixteenth note is very long.
+In reality, the sixteenth note is very short, and the dotted eighth note should be written right next to it to accurately reflect how it sounds (as in Example 2.7.4B).

 Directions: